COMM-100 Grammar for Communicators

 COMM-323 Computer Design Skills

-A study of design principles and computer software for the publication of newsletters, brochures and advertisements.
+A study of design principles and computer software for the online content of newsletters, brochures and advertisements.
 Topics include fonts and typography, proportion, graphics, photographs, contrast and color.
+Prerequisite: COMM-131 or COMM-101.

-The process of editing a newspaper.
-Includes developing assignments, editorial judgment, copy editing, type styles and sizes, headline writing, graphic and photo design, and page layout.
+The process of editing news for print and online outlets.
+Includes developing assignments, editorial judgment and ethical considerations, copy-editing, type styles and sizes, headline writing, graphic and photo design, and page layout.
+Prerequisite: COMM-131.

 COMM-371 Broadcast Advertising